- Oops!Something went wrong.Please try again later.

 Insider ownership is positive when it signals leadership are thinking like the true owners of the company.
 However, high insider ownership can also give immense power to a small group within the company.
 This can be negative in some circumstances.

-Our information suggests that The Hershey Company insiders own under 1% of the company.
+Our data suggests that insiders own under 1% of The Hershey Company in their own names.
 As it is a large company, we'd only expect insiders to own a small percentage of it.
-But it's worth noting that they own US$64m worth of shares.
+But it's worth noting that they own US$90m worth of shares.
 It is good to see board members owning shares, but it might be worth checking if those insiders have been buying.

 General Public Ownership

-The general public, with a 17% stake in the company, will not easily be ignored.
+The general public, who are usually individual investors, hold a 16% stake in Hershey.
 While this group can't necessarily call the shots, it can certainly have a real influence on how the company is run.

 NB: Figures in this article are calculated using data from the last twelve months, which refer to the 12-month period ending on the last date of the month the financial statement is dated.
 This may not be consistent with full year annual report figures.